petertseng/adventofcode-rb-2022/README.md

 * Day 09 (Rope Bridge): Interesting problem to think about for sure!
 * Day 14 (Regolith Reservoir): Good to revisit an old favourite (2018 day 17).
+* Day 15 (Beacon Exclusion Zone): Also good to revisit an easier version of a tough problem (2018 day 23) and see that many of the same tricks apply.
+Good opportunities for optimisation.

 Interesting approaches: